junxit/us-congress-bills-115/metadata.md

 - 2017-03-21 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 20.
 - 2017-05-08 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S2814; text as passed Senate: CR S2814)
 - 2017-05-08 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S2814; text as passed Senate: CR S2814)
+- 2017-05-09 — Message on Senate action sent to the House.
+- 2017-05-11 — Received in the House.
+- 2017-05-11 — Referred to the House Committee on Natural Resources.